polesapart/timekpr-next/README.md

 </br>

 <a name="support"></a>
-## How You can help
+## How you can help

-Quite a lot of time and effort went into making this a reality, so if You appreciate my work, would like to say thanks for making Timekpr-nExT or just want to contribute, please do so via PayPal (you do not need to have PP account) or BITCOIN:
+Quite a lot of time and effort went into making this a reality, so if you appreciate my work, would like to say thanks for making Timekpr-nExT or just want to contribute, please do so via PayPal (you do not need to have PayPal account) or BITCOIN:

 * The PayPal donations URL (shortened): https://tinyurl.com/yc9x85v2 .